• Skip to primary navigation

 📖 Recipe

-Vegan eggplant parmesan sandwich on pretzel bun with fresh basil.
+Hand holding vegan eggplant parmesan sandwich on puffy bun with fresh basil, onion, marinara, and non-dairy cheese.

 Author: Cadry Nelson